 The Chairman leads the Board and ensures its effectiveness by, among other things, steering effective, productive and comprehensive discussions amongst Board members and the management team on strategic, business and other key issues pertinent to the businesses and operations of the Group.
-In addition, the Chairman promotes a culture of openness and debate at Board meetings and also ensures, with the support of the company secretary (the "Company Secretary"), that Directors are provided with clear, complete and timely information in order to make sound, informed decisions.
+In addition, the Chairman promotes a culture of openness and debate at Board meetings and also ensures, with the support of the Company Secretary, that Directors are provided with clear, complete and timely information in order to make sound, informed decisions.